Hopparknä – symptom, orsaker och hur du rehabiliterar det - Rehcore AB

 When can I stop using the knee brace?

-When you can perform activities without pain and soreness, you can taper off the use.
+When you can perform activities without pain and tenderness, you can gradually reduce its use.
 Support can be used when returning to sports.

 Are laser and shockwave effective?